OpenFn/lightning/kafka_testing/KAFKA_ARCHITECTURE.md

 worker is busy with the MessageCandidateSet it will request the next MCSID.

-If the `MessageCandidateSetWorker` is unable to find a `MessageCandidateSetCandidate` for a given MCSID or if it does not get an MCSID it will `enqueue` a message to itself using `Process.send_after` to request another MCSID.
+If the `MessageCandidateSetWorker` is unable to find a `MessageCandidateSetCandidate` for a given MCS or if it does not get an MCS it will `enqueue` a message to itself using `Process.send_after` to request another MCS.

 ### Workflows.Trigger.KafkaConfiguration